 Birthright New Zealand Scholarships and Grants

-Birthright New Zealand has grants and scholarships available for single parents and their children.
-You will need to contact your local Birthright Society to apply for these and they are currently only available to people living in a region with a Birthright Society.
+From time to time Birthright New Zealand has grants and scholarships available for single parents and their children.
+You will need to contact your local Birthright Society to apply for these and they are currently only available to people living in a region with a Birthright Society. *Please note these will not be offered in 2015.

 Women's Loan Fund